WestDRI/wgpages/content/julia20230420/julia-05-threads-julia-set.md

 > ### <font style="color:blue">Take-home exercise "Fractal.2"</font>
 > How would you fix this issue?
 If you manage to get a speedup closer to 8X with Base.Threads on 8 cores, we
 > would love to hear your solution!
-Please only check the {{<a "/bad-speedup-solution" "solution">}} once you
+Please only check the {{<a "/bad-speedup-solution" "solution">}} once you have
-> work on the problem yourself.
+> worked on the problem yourself.

 > ### <font style="color:blue">Take-home exercise "Fractal.3"</font>
 > Build a 3D cube based on the Julia set where the 3rd axis would be a slowly varying `c` constant.
 For